JJLongoria/aura-helper-sfdx/README.md

 ---

 # [**Help**](#help)
-If you need help with Aura Helper CLI, you can run:
+If you need help with Aura Helper SFDX, you can run:

     sfdx help ah